 Beauty and wellness centers are a growing focus of interest in the health tourism sector.
 These centers offer not only local but also international health tourism services.
 Health tourism, defined as the act of traveling across borders to receive medical or health services, has become a global industry with significant economic and social impacts.[1]
-In this context, beauty and wellness centers play an important role in shaping customer perceptions through the experiences they provide and ultimately influence
+In this context, beauty and wellness centers play an important role in shaping customer perceptions through the experiences they provide and ultimately influence brand loyalty and customer engagement.

-Received: March 21, 2025 Accepted: March 26, 2025 Published online: March 28, 2025 brand loyalty and customer engagement.
+Received: March 21, 2025 Accepted: March 28, 2025 Published online: April 17, 2025